Advanced SwiftUI TextField: Formatting and Validation

 .formatAndValidate(intStore) { $0 < -1000 || $0 > 1000 }

-There is still great room for optimization and integration in the above calling methods.
-For example, we could wrap TextField again (using View), and use property wrappers to bridge numbers and strings in Solution 2.
+The above calling methods still have a lot of room for optimization and integration, such as re-wrapping the TextField (using a View), or using property wrappers to bridge numbers and strings in Solution 2.

 Solution 1

-You can download the demo code for this article on Github.
-Only part of the code is explained in the article, please refer to the source code for complete implementation.
+You can download the Demo code for this article on Github.
+Only parts of the code are explained in the article; please refer to the source code for the complete implementation.

 Swift